nadig-google/cluster-director-mcp/README.md

 # Cluster Director MCP Server

 Use Cluster Director and deploy AI/ML clusters with GPUs using spoken english.
+More information about Cluster Director can be found here: https://cloud.google.com/ai-hypercomputer/docs/cluster-director

 # Installation